Taxable Reimbursements

 The policy will be implemented only through the Expense Report module, affecting employees and student employees.
 Students, candidates, and visitors reimbursed through the Miscellaneous Payment module are not affected at this time.

 Effective July 06, 2026, UW will adopt Rule 2 of the IRS Accountable Plan (Also referenced in SAAM 10.80.70.b).
-Under this policy, expenses must be substantiated within a reasonable time period.
-Failure to do so will result in the expense being treated as taxable income, and the reimbursement will be processed through payroll to ensure the applicable payroll withholding taxes are applied from the individual's next semi-monthly earnings.
+Under this policy, expenses must be substantiated within 60 days.
+For purposes of this policy, as stated in the Safe Harbor established in IRS Section 1.62-2(g)(2)(i), 60 days is defined as a "reasonable period of time".
+Failure to do so will result in the expense being treated as taxable income, and the reimbursement will be processed through payroll to ensure the applicable payroll withholding taxes are applied from the individual's next semi-monthly earnings (see Payment Information Process).

 Expenses substantiated on an expense report within this time period will satisfy the reasonable time period requirement and will not be considered income.